zmike/zmike.github.io/_posts/2023-01-27-through-the-loop.md

 Do my eyes deceive me or is that a *20,000% speedup* from a single patch?!

 ## Problem Solved
 And so the problem was solved.
-I went to Dan Ginsberg, who I'm sure everyone knows as the author of [this incredible blog post about GPL](https://www.khronos.org/blog/reducing-draw-time-hitching-with-vk-ext-graphics-pipeline-library), and I showed him the improvements and our new timings, and I asked if he thought this was good enough.
+I went to Dan Ginsberg, who I'm sure everyone knows as the author of [this incredible blog post about GPL](https://www.khronos.org/blog/reducing-draw-time-hitching-with-vk-ext-graphics-pipeline-library), and I showed him the improvements and our new timings, and I asked what he thought about the performance now.

 Dan looked at me.
 Looked at the numbers I showed him.
 Shook his head one time.

 I don't know what I was thinking.
 In my defense, a 20,000% speedup is usually enough to call it quits on a given project.
 In this case, however, I had the shadow of a competitor looming overhead.

 While RADV was now down to 0.05-0.1ms for a fast-link, NVIDIA can apparently do this consistently in 0.02ms.